-NMCC's automotive collision repair program offers a broad range of training from collision repair to custom painting, emphasizing the National Automotive Technology Education Foundation (NATEF) skills standards required for a technician to become Automotive Service Excellence (ASE) certified.
+NMCC's automotive collision repair program offers a broad range of training from collision repair to custom painting, emphasizing the skill standards required for a technician to become Automotive Service Excellence (ASE) certified.
 The latest technology is used with computer matching capabilities in paints and in the measuring of the automobile after sustaining collision damage along with creating a written estimate.